solace-fi/solace-docs/docs/dev-docs/contracts/Registry.md

   ) external
 ```
 Accepts the governance role.
-Can only be called by the new governor.
+Can only be called by the new `governor`.